Alignak-monitoring/alignak-doc/source/20_annexes/host.rst

   This is a list of the *short names* of the :ref:`contact groups <monitoring_objects/contactgroup>` that should be notified whenever there are problems (or recoveries) with this host.
 Multiple contact groups should be separated by commas.
 You must specify at least one contact or contact group in each host definition.

 notification_interval
   This directive is used to define the number of “time units" to wait before re-notifying a contact that this service is *still* down or unreachable.
-Unless you've changed the :ref:`interval_length <configuration/main-advanced#interval_length>` directive from the default value of 60, this number will mean minutes.
+Unless you've changed the ``interval_length`` global variable from the default value of 60, this number will mean minutes.
 If you set this value to 0, Alignak will *not* re-notify contacts about problems for this host - only one problem notification will be sent out.

 first_notification_delay
   This directive is used to define the number of “time units" to wait before sending out the first problem notification when this host enters a non-UP state.
-Unless you've changed the :ref:`interval_length <configuration/main-advanced#interval_length>` directive from the default value of 60, this number will mean minutes.
+Unless you've changed the ``interval_length`` global variable from the default value of 60, this number will mean minutes.
 If you set this value to 0, Alignak will start sending out notifications immediately.

 notification_period
-  This directive is used to specify the short name of the :ref:`time period <monitoring_objects/timeperiod>` during which notifications of events for this host can be sent out to contacts.
+  This directive is used to specify the short name of the time period during which notifications of events for this host can be sent out to contacts.
 If a host goes down, becomes unreachable, or recoveries during a time which is not covered by the time period, no notifications will be sent out.

 notification_options
   This directive is used to determine when notifications for the host should be sent out.
-Valid options are a combination of one or more of the following: **d** = send notifications on a DOWN state, **u** = send notifications on an UNREACHABLE state, **r** = send notifications on recoveries (OK state), **f** = send notifications when the host starts and stops :ref:`flapping <monitoring_features/flapping>`, and **s** = send notifications when :ref:`scheduled downtime <advanced/downtime>` starts and ends.
+Valid options are a combination of one or more of the following: **d** = send notifications on a DOWN state, **u** = send notifications on an UNREACHABLE state, **r** = send notifications on recoveries (OK state), **f** = send notifications when the host starts and stops :ref:`flapping <monitoring_features/flapping>`, and **s** = send notifications when :ref:`scheduled downtime <monitoring_features/downtime>` starts and ends.
 If you specify **n** (none) as an option, no host notifications will be sent out.
 If you do not specify any notification options, Alignak will assume that you want notifications to be sent out for all possible states.

   If you specify **d,r** in this field, notifications will only be sent out when the host goes DOWN and when it recovers from a DOWN state.